 - Tax "enterprise zone" incentives put in place at the time for access to low-cost, high percent large hydroelectric power content (among the highest in the US in 2011 when it was selected), with the potential for transitioning to 100% renewable energy over the life of the facility.
-This was the major reason for selection of the site, along with Oregon's mild climate conducive to energy efficiency, relative safety and security of the area (meaning it’s not in a flood zone nor prone to major annual temperature differentials), and for a reliable local power and communications grid that is a legacy of the Washington County chip industry.
+This was the major reason for selection of the site, along with Oregon's mild climate conducive to energy efficiency, relative safety and security of the area (meaning it’s not in a flood zone nor prone to major annual temperature differentials) and for a reliable local power and communications grid that is a legacy of the Washington County chip industry.

 - When the site was selected, there was very high water security, which has not diminished over time.
-There is very low material risk from climate-related scenario analysis (low drought, low extreme temperature, not in or near high-fuel burn potential, etc.).
+There is very low material risk from climate-related scenario analysis (low drought, low extreme temperature, not in or near high-fuel burn potential etc.).

-We also work very closely with our collocated data centers (COLOs) on our sustainability journey.
-To best mitigate the risks of climate change and create durable, resilient supply chains, we socio with our COLOs on sustainability goals.
-Since the start of BSR’s Future of Internet Power, of which Adobe is a founding member, we have worked diligently with our digital suppliers to help them set renewable energy goals and find a means to achieving them on the grids where they operate.
-Whether it is through partnering on policy advocacy or working directly with our COLOs on RE projects, we at Adobe believe the days of “going it alone” are over and the way forward is through collaboration with local utilities, NGOs, peer companies, customers and our digital supply chain socios.
+We also work very closely with our collocated data centres (COLOs) on our sustainability journey.
+To best mitigate the risks of climate change and create durable, resilient supply chains, we partner with our COLOs on sustainability goals.
+Since the start of BSR’s Future of Internet Power, of which Adobe is a founding member, we have worked diligently with our digital suppliers to help them to set renewable energy goals and find a means to achieving them on the grids where they operate.
+Whether it is through partnering on policy advocacy or working directly with our COLOs on RE projects, we at Adobe believe the days of “going it alone” are over and the way forward is through collaboration with local utilities, NGOs, peer companies, customers and our digital supply chain partners.